 You’re getting sacked in the morning

 A common work nightmare concerns being sacked (10%).
 While it may stem from a feeling of lack of security within a job, this nightmare indicates a chance to step out of your comfort zone and make your own career choices.
 Ironically, this involves demonstrating leadership skills and can often result in promotion.

 Similarly, 13% of workers across the UK have had nightmares about being late for work.
 This can often cause us to wake up startled and in a rush, but the dream itself shows you realize you need to take prompt action rather than constantly planning.

 An everyday nightmare

-Even more ambiguous, commonly recurring dreams such as falling (35%), being lost (28%) or your teeth falling out (21%) symbolise a deeper opportunity for self-reflection in the workplace.
+Even more ambiguous, commonly recurring dreams such as falling (35%), being lost (28%), or your teeth falling out (21%) symbolize a deeper opportunity for self-reflection in the workplace.

 Falling represents a situation you may be trying to over-control, a note to your inner self to relax your grip on a situation.

 Being lost symbolizes an opportunity to achieve an ambition that may have once seemed completely beyond you.
 Dreaming that your teeth are falling out indicates you need to be more assertive with what you really need in the workplace by becoming more self-assured.

 The positive and healthy outcome from any nightmare or dream is the resolution of accumulated emotional tension from waking life.
 So, the next time you have a work dream or nightmare, consider the underlying conflict that might exist and the steps you can take to resolve it.

 3 steps to getting a better night’s sleep